tatotux/exercise-starwars-blog-reading-list/README.md

 The first step to start coding is to clone this [react flux boilerplate](https://github.com/4GeeksAcademy/react-hello-webapp) on your local computer or Gitpod.

-a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/react-hello-webapp) and using the Gitpod extension button in the repository.
+a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/react-hello-webapp)

 b) If working locally type the following command from your command line:
 ```sh